 But like all adaptations, OCR doesn’t come close to AP automation.
 Especially AP automation developed and offered by industry leaders like iPayables.

 OCR converts PDF’s, scanned images, and other digitized documents from static images to dynamic data.
 Imagine a document as a toy built with Lego building blocks.
 You want to play with this toy, but it sits behind a window, so you can see it but never touch it.
 Now, take away the glass and the game changes.
 You can touch it, turn it around, take it apart, reconstruct it to your own specs, store some blocks here, some there… OCR is the window remover that makes this possible.

 Useful technology, to be sure.
-Yet OCR is not Accounts Payable automation.
+Yet OCR is not Electronic Invoicing.
 OCR is only designed to take information that was not created with changeability in mind and make it changeable.